JWalshe86/Nags-With-Notions2.0/README.md

 ### Model Testing

 Use of pytest-cov to see where tests may be required.
 I prioritised testing my custom code, as Django would have tested it's own code extensively.
 I installed factory-boy to insert fake data into the database.
+[First successful use of Pytest](/static/pdfs/testing/first-successful-use-of-pytest.docx)

 ### Booking Model tests